 Available exclusively as an iOS app, FitnessAI uses artificial intelligence to generate personalized workouts according to a given user’s experience and goals.
 With nearly 6 million preset workouts, the AI optimizes sets, reps and weight for each exercise every time a user works out.
 Users can also track their progress over time on the app.

-Woebot Health’s proprietary technology combines decades of research in psychology with advanced artificial intelligence to assess and respond to users’ symptoms of mental health conditions like anxiety and depression, according to the company.
-Using natural language processing and generation, the app’s chatbot can converse with a given user about whatever they want.
-It can also remember what it has been told, and continues to learn the more it is engaged with.
+Woebot Health combines decades of psychology research with advanced AI to assess, chat and respond to users’ symptoms of mental health conditions like anxiety and depression, according to the company.
 Woebot is also very intentional about reminding users that it is a chatbot, not a real person, which establishes trust among users, according to Jade Daniels, the company’s director of content.
-“They can talk openly about the problems that they’re having and where they’re at,” she told Built In in a 2020 interview.
-“Whereas if there’s a human on the other side of it, there’s always kind of their feeling of, ‘Am I being judged?’”

-The Youper app features a mental health-focused AI chatbot, which converses with users about their emotional struggles, and offers personalized advice and techniques for how to cope.
+Youper features a mental health-focused AI chatbot, which converses with users about their emotional struggles, and offers personalized advice and techniques for how to cope.
 The app also offers a mood tracker, personality assessments, a selection of mindfulness exercises and more.
-Like Woebot, Youper claims its technology is based on decades of psychological and evidence-based therapies, including cognitive behavioral therapy, acceptance and commitment therapy, and problem-solving therapy.
+Like Woebot, Youper claims its technology is based on decades of psychological and evidence-based therapies.

 Maps and Navigation

 Google Maps aggregates location data from smartphones, as well as user-reported data on things like construction and car accidents to monitor the ebb and flow of traffic, determine an ETA and provide users with the fastest route to their desired destination.
-The app also uses advanced machine learning techniques to predict traffic conditions in the near future.
-It does this by first analyzing historical traffic patterns, then combining it with live traffic conditions to generate predictions based on both sets of data.
+The app also uses advanced machine learning techniques and analysis of historical traffic conditions to predict traffic conditions in the near future.

 Although it was acquired by Google in 2013, the Waze app remains a separate entity from Google Maps, and a top competitor to both its parent company’s GPS and others.
-In addition to relying on real-time traffic data shared by its 140 million active monthly users, Waze uses AI and machine learning to provide its users with the fastest available routes to their destinations.
+In addition to relying on real-time traffic data shared by its millions of active monthly users, Waze uses AI and machine learning to provide its users with the fastest available routes to their destinations.

 Unlike many other AI transcription services, Google’s Recorder is free — so long as the user has a Pixel smartphone.
 All they have to do is open the app and press the large red button to record their call, which is automatically transcribed at the same time.
-Once the transcription is complete, users can search through it (classic Google), edit it and share either in-full or as snippets with others.
-Users can also easily edit the audio, meaning if they delete or move a section of the transcript, the corresponding audio will move right along with it.
+Once the transcription is complete, users can search through it, edit it, move around sections and share it either in-full or as snippets with others.

 Available both online and as a mobile app, Otter.ai offers a wide range of services, including the ability to record Zoom and Google video conferences, as well as phone calls.
 It uses artificial intelligence to automatically transcribe those recordings, breaking them down by speaker.
 The transcription also includes an automatically generated outline with corresponding time stamps, which highlights the key conversation points in the recording and allows users to jump to them quickly.